Cancel anytime

 Core Business Areas

-- Industrial & Energy Technology (IET): Offers technology and services for energy transition, including carbon capture, utilization, and storage (CCUS), hydrogen, and industrial solutions.
+- Industrial & Energy Technology (IET): Offers solutions for liquefied natural gas (LNG), gas processing, pipeline compression, and energy transition technologies, including carbon capture, hydrogen and energy storage.

 Leadership and Structure